clairetsoi1129/next-finsight/README.md

 # Feature:

-1. Allow upload IB portfolio trade and export a csv with the required field
+- Allow upload IB portfolio trade and export a csv with the required field
+- Show the uploaded data in data grid
-2. Show price alert in alert box when website is open
+- Show price alert in alert box when website is open
-3. Allow upload of exchange rate and store in DB
+- Allow upload of exchange rate and store in DB
-4. Setup postgresql DB
+- Calculate the capital gian
+- Calculate the interest gain
+- Calculate the dividend gain
+- Show portfolio diagram in pie chart

 # What have done?